 - After the mushrooms have finished roasting, slice into thin strips and add the mushrooms into the pan with the onion and bell pepper.
 Continue to sauté until the onions have caramelized slightly.

 - Lastly, warm your tortillas and build your tacos.
-I did flour tortillas and shredded cabbage and guacamole with the fajitas.
+I did flour tortillas and shredded cabbage and guacamole with the fajitas but you can use any tortilla to make this gluten free.

 - This makes 4 large tacos or 6 regular sized tacos.